opensanctions/opensanctions/docs/install.rst

 Python virtual environment
 ----------------------------

+If you want to run OpenSanctions outside of Docker, please first make sure you have access to a PostgreSQL database instance (this can easily be installed using most package managers).
+You will need to expose a connection string URL as an environment variable (see below: Configuration).

-OpenSanctions functions as a fairly stand-alone Python application, albeit with a large number of library dependencies.
+The application is a fairly stand-alone Python application, albeit with a large number of library dependencies.
 That's why we'd suggest that you should never install OpenSanctions directly into your system Python, and instead always use a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.